Places to visit on Anglesey

 Cadnant Road, Menai Bridge LL59 5NH

-An incredible garden described as one of North Wales’s best kept secrets !
+An incredible garden described as one of North Wales’s best kept secrets!
 There is a walled garden, secret valley garden and an upper woodland garden.
-The new owner has an incredible eye for detail and has restored this garden with sympathy and passion in equal measures.
+The owner has an incredible eye for detail and has restored this garden with sympathy and passion in equal measures.
 Tours take place on a regular basis and are well worth signing up for.

 Britannia and Menai Bridge